sebelga/gstore-node/README.md

 [![coveralls-image]][coveralls-url]

 gstore-node is a Google Datastore entities modeling library for Node.js inspired by Mongoose and built **on top** of the **[@google-cloud/datastore](https://googlecloudplatform.github.io/google-cloud-node/#/docs/datastore/master/datastore)** library.
-It is not a replacement of @google-cloud/datastore but a tool built to help modeling Entities through Schemas and to help validating the data saved in the Datastore.
+It is not a replacement of @google-cloud/datastore but a layer on top of it to help modeling your entities through Schemas and to help validating the data saved in the Datastore.

 Its main features are: